CommunityToolkit/WindowsCommunityToolkit/docs/extensions/SurfaceDialTextboxHelper.md

 ---
-title: SurfaceDialTextboxHelper XAML Property
+title: SurfaceDialTextbox XAML Property
 author: nmetulev
 description: The SurfaceDialTextboxHelper XAML Property adds features from the Surface Dial control to a numeric TextBox.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, SurfaceDialTextboxHelper, XAML
 ---

-# SurfaceDialTextboxHelper XAML Property
+# SurfaceDialTextbox XAML Property

-The [SurfaceDialTextboxHelper XAML Property](https://docs.microsoft.com/windows/uwpcommunitytoolkit/extensions/surfacedialtextboxhelper) adds features from the Surface Dial control to a numeric TextBox.
+The [SurfaceDialTextbox XAML Property](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.extensions.surfacedialtextbox) adds features from the Surface Dial control to a numeric TextBox.
 This enables you to modify the content of the TextBox when rotating the Surface Dial (increasing or decreasing the value) and optionally go to the next focus element by tapping the Surface Dial click button.

 ## Syntax